Bodysbobb/thai-business-nlp/README.md

 ## **Overview**

-**Thai-Business-NLP** is a Python package for automatic **Thai–English keyword extraction** and **sentiment analysis** from business-related PDF reports.
+**Thai-Business-NLP** is a Python package for automated **Thai–English keyword extraction** and **sentiment analysis** from business-related PDF reports.
+The sample dataset is based on annual company reports from the **Stock Exchange of Thailand (SET)** — for example, [PTT’s Annual Report](https://www.set.or.th/en/market/product/stock/quote/PTT/company-profile/information).
-It combines rule-based and AI-assisted natural language processing, designed for researchers, analysts, and corporate users working with bilingual business texts.
+This toolkit combines rule-based and AI-assisted natural language processing, designed for researchers, analysts, and corporate users working with bilingual Thai–English business documents.

 ---